tranculent/Java-Calculator-with-History/README.md

 ```
 This basically says: "Hey, start the calculator with a message 'Welcome to my calculator!' and keep calculating until the user hasn't chosen to exit from our program.".
 The **calculate()** method we are using here has not yet been intialized, but we will initialize it soon enough.

 After starting our program, we ask the user what operation he wants our calculator to perform (*addition, multiplication, subtraction, division*).
-Then we are return what the user has given us so we can store the value later on to a local variable which we will be able to manipulate.
+Then we return what the user has given us so we can store the value later on to a local variable which we will be able to manipulate.

 ```
 public String chooseOperator() {